tuwukee/jiggler/README.md

 end
 ```

-The parent process enqueues the jobs, starts the monitoring, and then forks the child process, which holds the job processor.
+The parent process enqueues the jobs, starts the monitoring, and then forks the child job-processor-process.
 Thus, RSS value is affected by the number of jobs uploaded in the parent process.
 See `bin/jigglerload` to see the load test structure and measuring.

 | Job Processor    | Concurrency | Number of Jobs | Time to complete all jobs | Start RSS    | Finish RSS    |
 |------------------|-------------|----------------|---------------------------|--------------|---------------|